Mohamed-Eleraki/PowerShell_Articles/PsFoldersize/README.md

 # PsFoldersize Module

-As cleaify by the author **Mike Roberts** "This module enables you to gather folder size information, and output the results easily in various ways."
+As clear by the author **Mike Roberts** "This module enables you to gather folder size information, and output the results easily in various ways."

 ## Install PowerShell core

-i'm using Ubunto destrubution, So will going through deb packages, however if you're using another dest just use The proper package manager.
+I'm using Ubuntu distribution, So will go through deb packages, however, if you're using another dest just use The proper package manager.

 <details>
 <summary>Install PowerShell core on Linux </summary>